azinkey/bootigniter/README.md

 Don't Send me requests for New Features, i am trying to keep it A Simple & Clean Custom Content Management System CMS Boilerplate not A CMS (Full Features set for specific category like Blog, eCommerce, CRM etc... or like Wordpress, Drupal, Joomla or Magento).

-So please help me to make an CMS Boilerplate for World not for Enterprises. also Don't Forget to like us on Facebook http://fb.com/bootigniter or follow me on [Twitter](https://twitter.com/intent/follow?original_referer=http%3A%2F%2Fgithub.com%2Fazinkey%2Fbootigniter%2F&region=follow_link&screen_name=azinkey&tw_p=followbutton)
+So please help me to make an CMS Boilerplate for World not for Enterprises.

+also Friends, Don't Forget to like us on Facebook http://fb.com/bootigniter or follow me on [Twitter](https://twitter.com/intent/follow?original_referer=http%3A%2F%2Fgithub.com%2Fazinkey%2Fbootigniter%2F&region=follow_link&screen_name=azinkey&tw_p=followbutton)

 Why choose Bootigniter as CMS
 ===